When was the last time you moved your body—not as a way to get somewhere, or to lose weight, or to do chores but because it made you feel good?

 One night during the beginning of my second year, I fell into the abyss of YouTube’s suggested videos for me and landed on a video that elaborated on self-love.
 I burst into tears, realising self-love was the very thing I lacked.

-I began to incorporate habits that cultivated self-love, such as saying affirmations and expressing daily gratitude.
+I began to incorporate habits that cultivated self-love, such as saying affirmations (even when I didn't believe them at first) and expressing daily gratitude.
 I did things that brought me joy: journaling, reading books, and watching a whole lotta chick-flicks.

 Not long after, I found myself missing the gym.
-I missed feeling sweat trickle down my face when it didn’t feel like a chore, when I received the rush of endorphins and a clearing of the mind.
+I missed feeling sweat trickle down my face when it didn’t feel like an obligation, when I received the rush of endorphins and a clearing of the mind.
 And so I started incorporating movement in small doses, at my own pace.

 I started taking myself out on walks.
 I let my legs lead me, the fresh air purify me.

 I started stretching in the morning.
 I let my muscles ease me, my feet ground me.

 I started dancing.
 I let the beat flow through me, watching my hips surprise me.

 Finally, I went back to the gym.
 I looked at myself in the mirror and whispered, "I’m doing this for you, girl."
 I let each rep challenge me, feeling my heart beat...for me.
 I remember having the best sleep in a while that night—seeing how adequate rest strengthened me.

 These bodies we have the pleasure to carry are worth honouring.

 I’ve realised my self-love has sprouted from feeling connected and grateful with my body and my self.
 We spend our entire lives in our bodies—it’s the most tangible part of our identity and it allows us to intimately interact with the world and its inhabitants.
 However, it’s also saddening that we spend the majority of our days only using our bodies, but not honouring them, not giving them what they deserve.